-How to get around in Kaohsiung: transportation
+How to get around Kaohsiung: transportation

 Kaohsiung Airport is connected to Kaohsiung city by MRT, which makes getting to the city center super easy!
-From the Airport MRT station (the red line) it was only 4 stops to the Sanduo Shopping District MRT Station, where our accommodation was located (25NT per person = €0,75).
+From the Airport MRT station (the red line) it’s only 4 stops to the Sanduo Shopping District MRT Station in the city center of Kaohsiung.

 It’s actually not that complicated, but the software engineer made some mistakes with the translation of the registration process (from Chinese to English), which makes it really hard to register as a foreigner.
 Let me walk you through the process:

 Step 1: buy an iPass at 7-11 or Family Mart (100NT) and add credit to it (any amount you want).
-Even if you don’t want to rent a bicylcle I would still get an iPass, you can use it everywhere in Taiwan.
+Even if you don’t want to rent a bicycle I would still get an iPass, you can use it everywhere in Taiwan.